burstein-lab/famus/README.md

 - --mmseqs-cluster-identity: float between 0 and 1 - mmseqs clustering identity parameter during deduplication of protein families.
 Higher values will de-duplicate less aggressively.
 - --mmseqs-coverage-subclusters: float between 0 and 1 - mmseqs coverage parameter during creation of subclusters within protein families.
 Higher values will create more and smaller subclusters.
 - --stop-before-training: if set to True, will exit before starting to train the model (useful for things like preprocessing in a high-CPU environment and them training the model in a different environment with CUDA).
-- --save-every: positive integer - save a checkpoint of the model's state every \<save_every> steps.
-Will load the last checkpoint automatically if the script is restarted.
 - --log-to-wandb: whether to log training metrics to Weights & Biases.
 - --wandb-project-name: name of the Weights & Biases project to log to if --log-to-wandb is set.
 - --wandb-api-key-path: path to a text file containing the Weights & Biases API key if --log-to-wandb is set.
+- --overwrite-checkpoint: whether to overwrite existing checkpoints if resuming training.
+- --continue-from-checkpoint: whether to continue training from the last checkpoint if one exists.